Healthy Homes Assessment Waitangirua

 Home Assessments Waitangirua for Rental Properties

-There are a myriad of things to check when conducting a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of concerns you should look for in a home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert assistance, get in touch today and book your rental properties home assessment.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties